Category Archives: 1952 Films

 Olivier is so effortless and believable in his performance as he always was.

 I felt, however, that Jennifer Jones was miscast.
 Attractive, yes, I did not feel that every man would lust after her on sight alone, as was needed for the character of Carrie.
-Her acting, while okay, is not on the level of either Albert or especially Olivier, with she shares much screen time.
+Her acting, while okay, is not on the level of either Albert or especially Olivier, with whom she shares much screen time.

 Perhaps Vivian Leigh, Teresa Wright, or Kim Novak might have been wiser choices.

 Carrie resists the urge to become a rich husband-seeking gal and believes in marriage and true love.
-That is why she is devastated when she learns that George is indeed married.
+That is why she is devastated when she learns that George is married.

 Will true love win out for them?
 This seems to be the main aspect of the film.